Phileosopher/commonplace/politics-conservativeliberal.md

 ## Undefined

-They're both partly wrong.
-History never *precisely* repeats itself, but every expectation of what may happen in a complex system (e.g., a nation) isn't very accurate either.
+They're both partly wrong:

+- History never *precisely* repeats itself.
+- Every expectation of what may happen in a complex system (e.g., a nation) isn't very accurate.

 APPLICATION: Some issues are *not* aligned on the political spectrum: